Nissan Altima: Reviews and reception

 NY Daily News gave a 161/190 points score and an overall rating of 8.5 points to the vehicle; saying that "The new Altima is better looking, better equipped, more technologically advanced, and more enjoyable to drive".

+KR20DDET engine NHTSA investigation

+On December 13, 2023, the NHTSA opened an investigation into customer complaints of engine failure in the Nissan's KR15DDT and KR20DDET engines, the latter available as an option on the L34 Altima.
+The complaints allege engine failure, loss of motive power, engine knock, or noise and/or metal chunks and shavings being found in the oil pan of vehicles with these engines.
+The cause appears to be seizures and damages to the main bearings and L-links.
+Nissan stated that they are attempting to address these failures by changing their manufacturing process.

 Safety

 The 2019 Altima received a Top Safety Pick award from the IIHS and not a "Plus" award.